 A Campaigns for your Waterfront

-We have begun to explore how we might help waterfronts create waterfronts that represent their community and values.
+We have begun to explore how we might help cities create waterfronts that represent their community and values.
 They include San Diego, Vancouver's False Creek and Baltimore.
-We are sure we can help communities of all sizes.
-We are exploring how we can best do that.
+We are sure we can help communities of all sizes revitalized these important areas and we are exploring how we can best do that.
 Contact us it you would like to discuss your waterfront.

 The mission of the Social Life Project is to incite a renaissance of community connection in public spaces around the globe.
 Through our online publication, presentations, campaigns, and catalytic projects, we can create transformative impact on communities everywhere.
 Our work grows out of more than 50 years devoted to building the global placemaking movement.
 It is an initiative of the Placemaking Fund, along with PlacemakingX — a global network of leaders who together accelerate placemaking as a way to create healthy, inclusive, and beloved communities.
 We gladly accept donations to advance our work.